hsiaofongw/go-controllers/README.md

 ## Core Features

-1. Intention-oriented, declarative WireGuard network management.
+1. Intention-oriented, declarative linux network management.
-2. Multi-node support and container-awareness.
+2. Multi-nodes support and container-awareness.
 3. Flexible configuration (network-wide or per-node customization).
 4. Self-healing: gracefully deals with abrupt misconfiguration and reconverges automatically.
+5. Multi-tenants and RBAC (on its way).

 ## Install Dependencies